acmesh-official/acme.sh/README.md

   Install the cron job to renew certs, you don't need to call this.
 The 'install' command can automatically install the cron job.
 uninstallcronjob:
   Uninstall the cron job.
 The 'uninstall' command can do this automatically.
+toPkcs:
+  Export the certificate and key to a pfx file.
 createAccountKey:
   Create an account private key, professional use.
 createDomainKey:
   Create an domain private key, professional use.
 createCSR:
   Create CSR , professional use.

 root@v1:~/le# le issue